midas-network/rsv-scenario-modeling-hub/model-output/README.md

 The submission can contain multiple output type information:

-- 100 representative trajectories from the model simulations.
+- N (number depends on the round, see scenario information) representative trajectories from the model simulations.
 We will call this format "sample" output type.
 For more information, please consult the [sample](./data-processed#sample) section.